Insights for Design

 e.g. You have as many Facebook visitors as actual visits on the year on your television site > When I started to look at the numbers for the Natgeochannel.com redesign, I advised them to focus on the Facebook snippet designs and specific strategies that start the CX journey in the Facebook-verse.

 e.g. When I surveyed small biz owners, they reacted well to “A Professional Email” over “Private Cloud.” > Message that way

-What was typically being advertised as Google Apps for Business (which you could set up on your personal domain), started to message itself as Google Domains.
+What was typically being advertised as a feature of Google Apps for Business (which you could get set up on your personal domain), started to message itself as Google Domains.
 I also found that words like “Domains” didn’t resonate either compared to “Professional Email.”
 My own research with 20 users actually supported such a strategy.